ArDoCo/Core/util/src/main/java/edu/kit/kastel/mcse/ardoco/core/common/util/wordsim/architecture.md

 Some word similarity measures use vector representations of words and compares them using cosine similarity.
-The `VectorUtils` class next to the `wordsim` package provides helper methods for calculating the cosine similarity or other basic vector arithmetic.
+The `VectorUtils` class next to the `wordsim` package provides helper methods for calculating the cosine similarity and other basic vector arithmetic.